The most popular phone paired with Australia's biggest mobile network – here's how the match-up breaks down

 What you need to know about Telstra's iPhone plans

-Telstra currently offers plans for six models of Apple's iPhone: the iPhone 8, iPhone 8 Plus, iPhone 7, iPhone 7 Plus, iPhone 6 and iPhone SE.
-All plans feature a minimum term of 24 months and make use of Telstra's 4GX network.
-A range of data caps and international talk packages is available for each model of the iPhone, along with a choice of different colours and storage capacities.
+All plans feature a minimum term of either 24 or 36 months and make use of Telstra's 4GX network.
+Data caps range from 15GB up to 150GB for each model of the iPhone, and you can choose from a variety of different colours and storage capacities.

 What are the different Telstra iPhone plans?

 Telstra offers four different plans for each iPhone handset, all of which include unlimited national talk and text every month.
 These start with the basic Small plan that comes with 15GB of data a month.
 The Medium plan steps it up with 60GB of data, the Large plan ups that to 100GB of data and the Extra Large plan tops out at 150GB of data.

 Pricing for Telstra's iPhone plans depends on which handset you choose, with newer iPhone models and higher storage capacities attracting higher handset repayment costs.

 Since Telstra's iPhone plans are only available on 24 or 36-month contracts, cancelling your contract before that time has passed means you'll have to pay out all the remaining handset repayments in one go.